ilijaljubicic/mikan/readme.md

 # Mikan server

-This server allows connected applications to talk to each other across the internet, like a typical Chat App.
+This server allows connected applications to talk to each other across a network, like a typical Chat App.
 Application types include browser apps.
 The idea is to have large numbers of client Apps, sending and receiving JSON messages to each other, all at the same time.
 The server can be used in many different ways, the aim however is for high throughput